perriera/extras_dbo/docs/ORACLE.md

 > Fix a missing link

-24. There is a quirk in the installation where by **libocci.so** has to be symbollically linked to the version that was actually installed, (oddly enough the symbolic link for **libclntsh.so** is already there)
+24. A mistep in version 19.15 does not include the symbolic link **libocci.so**, (oddly enough the symbolic link is provided in version 18.5).
+Therefore we have to inspect the lib directory to ensure the symbolic links are there.

 		ls $ORACLE_HOME/lib/libclntsh.so